sanjGuna/TicketService/README.md

     ./gradlew test
     ```

-5. 10.
-You will find TicketService-1.0-SNAPSHOT.jar inside build/libs folder and let’s execute that.
+5. You will find TicketService-1.0-SNAPSHOT.jar inside build/libs folder and please execute following comand in a windows command prompt or mac terminal as this application uses console as a UI.
    ```
    cd build/libs
    Java -jar TicketService-1.0-SNAPSHOT.jar